EndoTaishi/CLASSIC/documentation/runPrep.md

             doAnnualOutput = .true. ,   !
 Switch for making annual output files

+CLASSIC has the capability to produce checksums to ensure model outputs haven't changed.
+The checksum module takes the model restart variables and calculates a sum based upon the binary representation of the variables' values.
+This 'checksum' can then be compared to previous runs to see if the checksum values have changed.
+While this test is not infalliable, the probability of a false positive decreases exponentially with the number of outputs being tested.
+For further info see https://en.wikipedia.org/wiki/Checksum.
+See @ref regTest for framework and checksum.f90 for specifics.

+            doChecksums = .false.,      ! checksums can be generated if you wish to ensure you are making no ! functional changes to the model results.
+See the CLASSIC documentation and ! the regression_testing tool.

 Comments can be added to output files using the Comment field below.
 Also comments can be left in the joboptions file after the backslash.

             Comment = ' test '          !< Comment about the run that will be written to the output netcdfs